googledatastudio/experimental-visualizations/viz/Apex-Radar/README.md

 # Data Studio Community ApexCharts Radar Visualization

-Data Studio [community visualizations][community viz] allow you to write custom TypeScript visualizations for [Google Data Studio][datastudio].
+This visualization was created using Data Studio [community visualizations][community viz] and TypeScript.
+The radar is a web-shaped diagram used to indicate the relative influence of different numerical parameters.

 ## About this visualization

-The [Radar chart by ApexCharts][apex-radar] community visualization takes 1 dimension and up to 5 metrics.
+The [ApexCharts Radar chart][apex-radar] community visualization takes 1 dimension and up to 5 metrics.
 It works best with dimensions of moderate cardinality - for example, dimensions with 5-10 unique values.

 ## Deployed Version
 Component ID of the deployed version of this visualization: